Rex Heuermann Formally Sentenced To Life Without Parole For Eight Gilgo Beach Murders

 📌 Key Facts

-- On Wednesday, June 17, 2026, in Riverhead, New York, Judge Timothy Mazzei formally sentenced Rex Heuermann to three consecutive life-without-parole sentences plus four consecutive 25-years-to-life terms — the maximum allowed under New York law.
+- On Wednesday, June 17, 2026, in Riverhead, New York, Judge Timothy Mazzei formally sentenced Rex Heuermann to three consecutive life-without-parole sentences plus four consecutive 25-years-to-life terms — the maximum allowed under New York law (Judge Timothy Mazzei).

-- At the June 17 hearing, Rex Heuermann spoke briefly, saying "I'm responsible" and "The words I would say have no meaning," and he nodded when asked if he was sorry for the eight women.
+- Rex Heuermann spoke briefly at the June 17, 2026 sentencing, saying “I'm responsible,” that “The words I would say have no meaning,” and nodding when asked if he was sorry for the eight women (Rex Heuermann).

-- Judge Timothy Mazzei directly confronted Heuermann in court, saying "I know that you're sorry you got caught," calling him "a disgusting and despicable small man" and "a coward," and ordering bailiffs to remove him.
+- Judge Mazzei directly confronted Heuermann in court, saying “I know that you're sorry you got caught,” calling him “a disgusting and despicable small man” and “a coward,” and ordering bailiffs to remove him (Judge Mazzei).

-- Prosecutors uncovered a computer file in which Heuermann kept notes on how to "get away with crimes," including detailed references to kill‑kit supplies, traffic‑camera locations and using push‑pins rather than tape to hang a drop cloth.
+- Prosecutors and investigators said they found a computer file in which Heuermann kept notes on how to “get away with crimes,” including lists of kill‑kit supplies, traffic camera locations, and tips like using push‑pins rather than tape to hang a drop cloth (computer file).

-- Victims' relatives — including Jasmine Robinson (a cousin of Jessica Taylor) and Amanda Funderburg (sister of Melissa Barthelemy) — delivered detailed impact statements telling Heuermann they hope he suffers and that "a million years isn't enough."
+- Relatives including Jasmine Robinson (cousin of Jessica Taylor) and Amanda Funderburg (sister of Melissa Barthelemy) delivered detailed impact statements on June 17, 2026, telling Heuermann they hope he suffers and that “a million years isn't enough” (Jasmine Robinson).

 Follow how coverage of this story developed over time